Kubernetes Terms: Pods, Containers, Nodes & Clusters

 The master nodes host the control plane, which is responsible for managing the state of a Kubernetes cluster.
 All of the interconnected master and worker nodes make up a Kubernetes cluster.
 And this cluster is the platform we use to deploy and host containers.

 The control plane monitors containers and coordinates actions across the cluster.
-As users, we can communicate with a Kubernetes cluster by sending requests to the control plane.
+Users can communicate with a Kubernetes cluster by sending requests to the control plane.

 Worker Node